FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

 The FLO-2D Plugin for Quantum Geographical Interface System (QGIS) is a program developed to generate FLO-2D data files using QGIS.
 This program has separate documentation available in the FLO-2D Documentation subdirectory.
-Tutorials and sample projects are available at https://documentation.flo-2d.com.
+Tutorials and sample projects are available at :ref:`Tutorials <tutorials-index>`.

 GDS
 ----

 The grid developer system (GDS) is a GIS program used to create and edit the FLO-2D grid system and its attributes.
-As of October 2023, the GDS and Map- per are now distributed separately from FLO-2D.
+As of October 2023, the GDS and Mapper are now distributed separately from FLO-2D.

 These legacy tools are aging and their Visual Basic code has an unknown life limit for Microsoft operating systems.

 If a user requires these tools, they can be downloaded via the FLO-2D Sharefile account.

+:ref:`Install GDS <gds-mapper-install-instructions>`

-The GDS has a separate reference manual.
+The GDS has a separate reference manual that is installed with the GDS program.

 In addition, there are a number of GDS tutorials and workshop lessons that are available to install if desired.
 The tutorial and GDS/Mapper installer are in the Sharefile FLO-2D Pro Update folder.
 A Sharefile account is given to all end users and IT Admin.